mindspore-ai/docs/tutorials/lite/source_en/use/build.md

   │               ├── mindspore-lite-{version}.aar # MindSpore Lite runtime aar
   ```

-> 1. Compile ARM64 to get the inference framework output of cpu/gpu/npu by default, if you add `-e gpu`, you will get the inference framework output of cpu/gpu, compiling ARM32 is in the same way.
+> 1. Compile ARM64 to get the inference framework output of cpu/gpu/npu by default, if you add `-e gpu`, you will get the inference framework output of cpu/gpu, ARM32 only supports CPU.
 > 2. Before running the tools in the converter, benchmark directory, you need to configure environment variables, and configure the path where the dynamic libraries of MindSpore Lite are located to the path where the system searches for dynamic libraries.

 Configure converter: